dotnet/EntityFramework.Docs/entity-framework/core/testing/index.md

 ---
 # Testing EF Core Applications

 Testing is an important concern to almost all application types - it allows you to be sure your application works correctly, and makes it instantly known if its behavior regresses in the future.
-Since testing may affect how your code is architected, it's highly recommended to plan for a testing early and to ensure good coverage as your application evolves.
+Since testing may affect how your code is architected, it's highly recommended to plan for testing early and to ensure good coverage as your application evolves.
 This introductory section provides a quick overview of various testing strategies for applications using EF Core.

 ## Involving the database (or not)